Vivekanand-R/Industry-Outlook/README.md

 **3. Investment in Major Economies:**
 Investment is not just about Money, Its about Time as well, particularly if you are a working new expat for a major economies/companies.
-Insights mainly designed and focused for new **Expats**:
+Insights mainly focused and designed for **Expats**:

 Here are the five major factor's (Scale between 0 to 10), which may be considered: